 Review summary: Canon 60D vs Sony A9

-So what is the bottom line?
-Is there a clear favorite between the Canon 60D and the Sony A9?
+So how do things add up?
+Is the Canon 60D better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 60D: